 Recent research on customer experience by Dr Mohamed Zaki, Deputy Director of Cambridge Service Alliance at the Institute for Manufacturing, University of Cambridge, suggests that the digital supply chain will bring tectonic shifts to the industry’s operating efficiencies as “customers (internal user or external user) are looking for a delightful experience.
 Firms have a lot of data that is extremely valuable for fine-tuning business processes to satisfy their customers.
 Going by my current research on customer experience, entire industries are moving away from pure technology solutions to experience-driven solutions, all anchored around customer /user/employee experience and enabled by digital advancements that are not fully leveraged by the industry in their supply chains so far.”
 The least we can do is learn from a crisis!

-HCL is proud to be a strategic digital services partner of the prestigious Cambridge Service Alliance.
-As the only technology services partner on the CSA’s steering committee, HCL is working with researchers from the University of Cambridge and other CSA top-tier partners to define and develop services and solutions of tomorrow.
+HCLTech is proud to be a strategic digital services partner of the prestigious Cambridge Service Alliance.
+As the only technology services partner on the CSA’s steering committee, HCLTech is working with researchers from the University of Cambridge and other CSA top-tier partners to define and develop services and solutions of tomorrow.
 The Cambridge Service Alliance brings together the world’s leading firms and academics with interest in complex service systems to conduct insightful yet practical research to improve the design and deployment of high-performance business systems.
 To join the Alliance or know more, please write to email@example.com.